grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 "They just passed by again, further west by a few hundred more meters."
 Hemi said to her.

-"Further _west_ right?
+"Further _west_, right?
 Look at this chart Hemi."

-He removed the headphones and told Cassandra to keep tracking the sub with the ram before he stepped up to the navigation table next to Percy.
+He removed the headphones and told Cassandra to keep tracking the pursuing sub before he stepped up to the navigation table next to Percy.

 Percy pointed.
 "The chart shows a current here, starting just off the continental shelf.
 It flows toward the west.
 But... that current is a _surface_ current.
 And I think we might be drifting east.
 I think we may be so deep we've picked up a counter-current."